StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/unnest.md

 From v2.5, UNNEST can take a variable number of array parameters.
 The arrays can vary in type and length (number of elements).
 If the arrays have different lengths, the largest length prevails, which means nulls will be added to arrays that are less than this length.
 See [Example 2](#example-2-unnest-takes-multiple-parameters) for more information.

+From v3.2.6, UNNEST can be used with Left Join on true.
+See [Example 3](#example-3-unnest-left-join-on-true) for more information.

 ## Syntax

 ```Haskell